 Winning season: 2012/13

-Yes, you may recognise Ake as the ball-playing Dutchman who suffered relegation with Bournemouth a couple of years ago, but he too has triumphed in Europe.
+Yes, you may recognise Ake as the ball-playing Dutchman who suffered relegation with Bournemouth a couple of years ago — and a pretty good City player now — but he too has triumphed in Europe.

 Rafa Benitez moved to Stamford Bridge to much displeasure among the Chelsea fanbase in 2012.
 Pitchforks were at the ready and unsavoury banners were unfurled due to his association with Liverpool and previous comments made about the club, but he succeeded where he had previously done so with Valencia nine years prior, by lifting the Europa League.

 Among his charges was a young Dutchman by the name of Ake, a technical defender who featured twice in the lead-up to the final in Amsterdam, where Chelsea triumphed 2-1 over Benfica.
-And Benitez could leave the capital a satisfied man and a changed attitude among west Londoners.
+And Benitez left the capital a satisfied man even though he didn’t win over the Blues faithful.

 Stephane Mbia (Sevilla)